 - Stay aware of your surroundings and environment.
 This is especially important when road conditions or visibility are poor.

-Even though they are one of the most common types of car accidents, rear end collisions tend to be the least severe.
+Even though they are one of the most common types of car accidents, these types of crashes tend to be the least severe.
 This is because they generally happen at lower speeds.
 Protect yourself and other drivers by always staying alert while behind the wheel.

 Head On Collisions

-Less common but highly deadly, head on car accidents account for over 10% of all car crash fatalities.
-This is despite being only 2% of total car accidents in the US, according to the NHTSA.
+Head on collisions are less common types of car accidents, but far more deadly.
+Head on car accidents account for over 10% of all car crash fatalities, despite being only 2% of total car accidents in the US, according to the NHTSA.
 When two vehicles collide while travelling in opposite directions, serious injury and death are often the unfortunate result.